Sunnyside Yard - Special Report Series

 Transportation by water, which for millenia had been the most viable means of long distance travel between states and towns, continues to this day to play a role in long distance transit - although these days primarily of the transportation of goods.

 The photo at right shows the Penn Station rail yards circa January 1908 as plans for its erection over the rail yards were getting underway.
 Pennsylvania Rail Road built Penn Station which was opened to the public two years later in September 1910.
 The station, one of the great New York City landmarks, was demolished amidst much public furor beginning in late 1963.

-We'll continue with our report series about Mayor de Blasio's proposal to develop the air rights over Sunnyside Yards a bit later today or in the week.
+We'll continue with our report series about Mayor de Blasio's proposal to develop the air rights over Sunnyside Yard a bit later today or in the week.

-A Look into the Feasibility, Functionality, Public Policy Issues & Community Involvement of developing Sunnyside Yards
+A Look into the Feasibility, Functionality, Public Policy Issues & Community Involvement of developing Sunnyside Yard

 In this report we’re going to explore the feasibility and functionality of constructing platforms over rail yards and highways in New York City since the turn of the 20th century beyond the turn of the 21st century when this sort of construction has begun anew.

 We’re then going to explore the public policy issues associated with building such a platform over Sunnyside Yard, giving consideration to infrastructure such as transit, schools and neighborhood businesses, as well as to environmental issues and the current affordable housing crisis.
 We will end this report with a look at different strategies the community / neighborhood could employ to block, guide or embrace a development over Sunnyside Yards.